cbenien/muminio/README.md

 ```

 ### Deploy Operator
-We have to deploy the custom resource definition and the operator itself:
+Finally, we have to deploy the custom resource definition and the operator itself:

 ```
 kubectl apply -f deploy/02-muminio-crd.yaml